-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
+In addition to the standards in USP Chapter 800, the following requirements apply to the a facility where compounding of HDs is performed.
 Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.

-(a) If aA disposable preparation mat is used for compounding a CSP it must be sterile and it must be changed immediately if a spill occurs, after each different HD preparation, and at the end of the daily compounding activity.
+- (a) If aA disposable preparation mat is used for compounding a CSP it must be sterile and it must be changed immediately if a spill occurs, after each different HD preparation, and at the end of the daily compounding activity.
 Shall be placed on the work surface of the C-PEC when compounding HD preparations.
 Where the compounding is a sterile preparation, the preparation mat shall be sterile.
-The preparation mat shall be changed immediately if a spill occurs, after each HD drug, and at the end of daily compounding activity.

-(b) Only one HD preparation may be handled in a C-PEC at one time.
+The preparation mat shall be changed immediately if a spill occurs, after each HD drug, and at the end of daily compounding activity. - (b) Only one HD preparation may be handled in a C-PEC at one time.